Side Return Extension Specialists in Dulwich (SE21, SE22)

 Frequently Asked Questions

-- How much does a Dulwich side return extension cost?
+- What does a Dulwich side return extension involve?

-- Standard side return infill on a Victorian terrace runs £40,000-£70,000 including structural steelwork, foundations, glazing, electrics, plumbing, and finishes.
-Side return plus rear extension (wraparound) runs £75,000-£130,000.
-Side return on a listed building runs £55,000-£95,000 depending on the conservation requirements.
-Properties on the Dulwich Estate add no extra cost for Estate consent (we handle the application as part of the project), but the design specifications (Crittall-style glazing, traditional materials) tend to be at the premium end.
-Fixed-price contract before any work starts.
+- Standard side return infill on a Victorian terrace covers structural steelwork, foundations on London Clay, glazing, electrics, plumbing, and finishes, opening the side passage and kitchen wall into a wider kitchen-diner.
+Side return plus rear extension (wraparound) creates a larger open-plan space on the wider Dulwich villas.
+Side return on a listed building uses traditional materials to suit the conservation requirements.
+Properties on the Dulwich Estate need Estate consent, which we handle as part of the project, and the design specifications (Crittall-style glazing, traditional materials) tend to be at the premium end.
+Fixed price confirmed after a free site visit, before any work starts.

 - Do I need Dulwich Estate consent for a side return?